Private Pilot Licence (PPL)

 Almost all pilots in Canada earn a traditional private pilot licence.
 It is what most people think of when we say that someone has their “private.”
 It has the fewest limitations and, with additional training, can be upgraded to include more advanced capabilities such as flying in bad weather, flying an airplane with two or more engines, or flying professionally.

-A minimum of 45 hours must be obtained.
+A minimum of 45 hours must be obtained (Transport Canada standard).
+Please note that the country standard is that it will take approximately 90 flight hours to meet the required standard.
+Flight times will vary on various factors such as weather, availability and commitment to program.
+To keep costs down, consistency of training is paramount.
 Of these hours, a minimum of 17 hours must be Dual, which must include 3 hours of cross country time and 5 hours of Instrument time.
 A minimum of 12 hours must be Solo, which must include 5 hours of cross country time.
 During this time you will gain extensive experience in all aspects of aircraft handling, emergency procedures, radio procedures, navigation and basic instrument handling.
 In order to obtain this licence you must possess a valid Category III medical obtained from a Transport Canada authorized Medical Examiner.
 The minimum age to acquire this licence is 17 years of age.

 Ground School Schedule & Examinations

-A minimum of 45 hours of ground school must be completed.
+A minimum of 40 hours of ground school must be completed and all topics must be covered.
 Every month there is a new session starting, which runs for 16 weeks.
 However, if you attend ground school 3 to 4 times per week, you can complete the required hours in as little as 5 weeks.
 During this time you will gain valuable knowledge in Air Law, Navigation, Meteorology, and Aeronautics – General Knowledge.
-Please feel free to refer to our current Private Ground School Schedule PPL GS June-Aug 2016.
+Please feel free to refer to our current Private Ground School schedules on our event page.
 These classes will help prepare you for the mandatory Transport Canada Written Examination, which can now be taken at the Brampton Flight Centre.
 A minimum of 60% must be obtained in each of the 4 sections.
 A flight test must be completed by a Flight Test Examiner.
 You must also pass an oral English Proficiency Exam.

 Learn to Fly in 4 Easy Steps!